-Registration for this course includes lecture (BIO231) and lab (BIO231L).
+Registration for in-classroom or hybrid course offerings include lecture (BIO231) and lab (BIO231L).

-Upcoming 100% In-Classroom Course Offerings:
+Upcoming In-Classroom Course Offerings (Lecture and Lab):

-Aug.
-27, 2018 - Sep.
-19, 2018 (Monday/Tuesday)
+May 27, 2019 - Jun 19, 2019 (Monday/Tuesday)

-Upcoming Hybrid Course Offerings (lecture online with 4-day intensive in-classroom lab):
+Upcoming Hybrid Course Offerings (Lecture Online with 4-day Intensive In-Classroom Lab):

 Lecture Hours: 45

-Course Format: All Accelerated Science Courses take place in 4 or 5 weeks.
-Classes and laboratories are offered in many formats such as daytime, weekend, and hybrid.
+Course Format: Accelerated Science Courses take place in 4 or 5 weeks.
+Classes and laboratories are offered in many formats such as daytime, nights, weekends, in-classroom, hybrid (classroom and online), and 100% online.
 All courses repeat regularly, giving many opportunities to complete the course(s) you need.

 Classes fill quickly, so please do not wait to apply.
 Students are registered on a first-come, first-served basis.
 All courses are listed in SCU publications and the application regardless of the current number of registrants.
 Registration is not confirmed until an email is sent.
 If you do not receive a confirmation email, please confirm registration by emailing [email protected].